VOLTTRON/volttron/docs/source/deploying-volttron/single-machine-walk-through.rst

-.. _SingleMachine-Walkthrough:
+.. _Single-Machine-Walk-through:

 Single Machine Deployment
 =========================

 The purpose of this demonstration is to show the process of setting up a simple VOLTTRON instance for use on a single machine.

 Install and Build VOLTTRON
 --------------------------

-First, :ref:`install <VOLTTRON-Prerequisites>` and :ref:`build <Building-VOLTTRON>` VOLTTRON:
+First, :ref:`install <Platform-Installation>` VOLTTRON:

 For a quick reference: